openscope/openscope/documentation/airport-format.md

       "ils": [true, true]                   // Whether or not each end of the runway has ILS.
     }
   ],
-  "sids": {                                 // Paths that aircraft follow from the runways to their transitions.
+  "sids": {                                 // (optional) Paths that aircraft follow from the runways to their transitions.
     "OFFSH9": {                             // Must match ICAO identifier.
       "icao": "OFFSH9",                     // ICAO identifier for SID.
 (NOT the full name - always 2-6 characters) "name": "Offshore Nine",              // Full name of SID as it would be said aloud. (this is used by speech synthesis)